 Disability Discrimination and Accommodation

-These laws protect employees who are actually disabled and employees who are merely perceived as being disabled.
-Therefore, even if an employee has no actual disability, the employer may still be liable if they mistakenly believe the employee is disabled and treat him or her unfavorably because of it.
+These laws protect you whether you are actually disabled or merely perceived as being disabled by your employer.
+Therefore, even you have no actual disability, the employer may still be liable if they mistakenly believe that you are disabled and treat you unfavorably because of it.

-If you have a physical or mental disability or serious medical condition and your employer refuses to grant you reasonable accommodations (such as a medical leave of absence, flexible hours, temporary light duty or job restructuring) then you may have a cause of action against them.
+If you have a physical or mental disability or serious medical condition and your employer refuses to grant you reasonable accommodations (such as a medical leave of absence, flexible hours, temporary light duty or job restructuring) then you may have a good case against them.
 Contact our experienced disability discrimination attorneys at Workplace Justice Advocates, PLC today to see if you have a case.